MoAlyousef/MoAlyousef/blogs/2022-07-18-objc-runtime.md

-# Programming against the Objective-C runtime
+# Interfacing with the Objective-C runtime

 I recently released a proof-of-concept [library](https://github.com/MoAlyousef/floui) wrapping several native widgets on Android and iOS.
 It's written in C++, and I've also released [Rust bindings](https://github.com/MoAlyousef/floui-rs) to it.
 In my post on the Rust subreddit announcing the release, a fellow redditor validly remarked "I'm a little surprised you wrapped a floui-rs around the Floui C++ project rather than just writing rust and calling into objc or the jni".
 I wasn't satisfied with my succinct answer, but I thought a Reddit reply wouldn't provide enough context to many reading it.
 So I decided to write this post.
 Just a note before diving in, floui's iOS code implementation is in Objective-C++ and requires a `#define FLOUI_IMPL` macro in at least one Objective-C++ source file, the rest of the gui code can be written in cpp files or .mm files since the interface is in C++.
 Regarding the JNI part, it's equally painful to write in C++ or Rust.
 So no point in discussing that.